aforensics/HiddenVM/README.md

 Furthermore, HiddenVM may attract new users to the Tails user base, which will increase its anonymity set, which is beneficial for the Tails community.

-Although we don't use Tails' Tor environment for our main computing and we prefer HVM Whonix instead, we are still promoting and making use of Tails' Tor as a fundamental part of downloading and setting up HiddenVM.
-Due to Tails being amnesic and connecting to the Tor network by default, it is an incredibly safe environment to set up a computer using HiddenVM, are we are excited about that.
+Although we don't use Tails' Tor environment for our main Tor computing and prefer HVM Whonix instead, we are still promoting and making use of Tails' Tor as a fundamental part of downloading and setting up HiddenVM.
+Due to Tails being amnesic and connecting to the Tor network by default, it is an incredibly safe environment to set up a computer using HiddenVM, and we are excited about that.

 As such, we are normal Tails users and advocates just like anyone else.